xcottos/convector-example-supplychain-master/README.md

 npm i -g @worldsibu/convector-cli
 ``

+Second, hurley package must be installed globally, it will provide an easy way to setup an Hyperledger Fabric 1.3 network:

+``
+npm i -g @worldsibu/hurley
+``

 Then we can start creating the project skeleton using the `conv` command that is invoked with 3 parameters:
 + **new** - for generating a new project
 + **supplychain** - is the name of the project and of the root folder  that will be created